Special-K03/Wazuh-SIEM/README.md

 # Wazuh-SIEM
-Home build of WAZUH SIEM using Elastic and Kibana

-Short one-line summary of this project and its purpose.
-**Example:** Wazuh SIEM home-lab deployment for network and endpoint monitoring using Elastic Stack.
+## Wazuh SIEM home-lab deployment for network and endpoint monitoring using Elastic Stack.

----

 ## Overview